Meet the Staff

 William Sassorossi, Intern, Maritime Archaeologist

 Will Sassorossi joins the Monitor National Marine Sanctuary team as an avid diver and history buff.
-He will soon graduate with his Master’s in Maritime Studies from East Carolina University.
-His thesis research involved three WWII era vessels sunk off coastal North Carolina and their use during military operations.
+A recent Master's graduate of East Carolina University's Maritime Studies Program, his focus and thesis research involved three WWII era commercial vessels converted for military use sunk off the North Carolina coast.
 In 2013 and 2014, Will worked with the sanctuary in various capacities assisting with the Battle of the Atlantic expeditions.
 A native of New Hampshire, Will has relocated to the Hampton Roads area and looks forward to assisting the sanctuary in a wide variety of roles.

 David Dodsworth, IT Coordinator